mehulagg/gitlab/doc/user/project/description_templates.md

 changes you made after picking the template and returns it to its initial status.

 NOTE:
-You can create short-cut links to create an issue using a designated template.
+You can create shortcut links to create an issue using a designated template.
 For example: `https://gitlab.com/gitlab-org/gitlab/-/issues/new?issuable_template=Feature%20proposal`.

 ![Description templates](img/description_templates.png)